dotchain/dataset/CompactJSON.md

 Sets are represented via curly brackets and commas:
 `{key1:value1,key2:value2}`

-Set changes are reqpresented via a plus sign followed by the acutal changes.
+Set changes are represented via a plus sign followed by the actual changes.

 ```